emmanuel-13/friendly-chat-app/README.md

-# flutter_firebase
+# Chatty

-A new Flutter project.
+A simple and flexible ease to use chat application with google authentication and client based authorizations.